 The BCA continues to incorporate a one-notch negative adjustment for business diversification in SCB's baa2 BCA, owing to the bank's concentration risks in the car finance and consumer lending businesses.
-In our view, this strong focus on a single product and the resulting lack in business diversification qualifies SCB as a monoline business model.
+This strong focus on a single product and the resulting lack in earnings diversification qualifies SCB as a monoline business model.